 The sixth juried member online exhibition in the We Are SNAG Membership Series.

-Call for entries available on CaFE
+Call for entries deadline has passed.

 2019 marks 50 years since the inception of the Society of North American Goldsmiths.
 From traditional goldsmiths to alternative material-smiths, from bench jewelers to educators, SNAG’s membership spans an extensive population of makers.
 This year’s membership exhibition will celebrate the diversity and growth of the organization over the last 50 years.

 - Open to all current SNAG members 18 years of age or older.